Brunch, a walking tour, lunch, a castle visit, plenty of churches … and much more!

 … but the first place you need to go is the tourist information office.
 It’s very close to the Gravensteen tram stop.
 It’s the building in the far corner of this square when you get off the tram:

-It’s the old fish market, which dates back to 1689.
+It dates back to 1689.
 Check out its beautiful gateway, with King Neptune and his golden trident.
-Below him are the two rivers upon which Gent was founded: Mrs Leie and Mr Scheldt.
+Below him are representations of the two rivers upon which Gent was founded: Mr Scheldt and Mrs Leie.